 Top of the page

 The bones that form the spine in your back are cushioned by small discs.
 If a disc is damaged, it may bulge or break open (herniate).
 A herniated disc can result from normal wear and tear as we age or from an injury or disease.
-If a herniated disc presses on a nerve, it can cause pain and numbness in your leg (sciatica) and/or back pain.
+If a herniated disc irritates or presses on a nerve, it can cause pain and numbness in your leg (sciatica) and/or back pain.